TITLE 16 OCCUPATIONAL

 D. “Adult” means all persons 18 years of age or older.

 E. “Applicant” means a person who has completed all educational requirements of the eligibility requirements for licensure and has submitted a complete application to the board.
-An applicant is seeking approval of his or her application by the board to advance him or her to candidacy for licensure.
+An applicant is seeking approval of their application by the board to advance him or her to candidacy for licensure.

 F. “Approved supervision program” means a formal internship or program of postdoctoral supervised experience in New Mexico that is designed to prepare an applicant for licensure and that has been accredited by a nationally recognized accreditation body, or a program of training for licensure in New Mexico that has been formally approved in advance and in writing by the board as meeting the requirements for internship or postdoctoral supervised experience.